In Kenosha and Beyond, Guns Become More Common on American Streets - ExBulletin

 This is real self-defense.

-The comments were a backlash to right-wing politicians who welcomed Rittenhouse’s verdict and condemned his prosecution.
+The comments were a blowback to right-wing politicians who hailed Rittenhouse’s verdict and condemned his prosecution.

 Mark McCloskey, who pleaded guilty in June to petty misdemeanor charges arising from his and his wife wielding a rifle and handgun at Black Lives Matter protesters outside their St. Louis home in 2020, a said the verdict shows that people have the right to defend themselves. of a crowd.
 He is currently a Republican candidate for the US Senate in Missouri.

 The verdict came as many states expand self-defense laws and relax the rules for carrying guns in public.
-Gun sales and gun violence have increased.
+Both gun sales and gun violence have increased.

 At the same time, six other states removed the requirement to obtain a license to carry weapons in public this year, the highest number in a single year, according to the Giffords Law Center to Prevent Gun Violence.
 A total of 30 states have enacted law and order laws, which remove the obligation to withdraw from clashes before using lethal force.

-Note: This story has been edited to correct the fact that Jacob Blake was paralyzed, and not killed, in a police shootout.